 Romero / Mirabal

-From the heart of Indian Country to the main street of the world, Romero has shared the stage with multi-platinum musical artist, from Buffy Sainte-Marie and Carlos Santana to Bonnie Raitt and Cat Stevens, to name a few.
-His politicized rockumentary films (including, America’s Last Frontier, Hidden Medicine and Makoce Wakan) broadcast on VH1, Sundance Channel, CBS and SABC Africa, catapulted him into an arena of his own making.
-Romero has received multiple awards in acknowledgment of his work from The National Congress Of American Indians and The United Nations to the industry’s prestigious Cable Ace-Award and Gold and Platinum Records.
+From the heart of Indian Country to the main street of the world, Robby has performed with multi-platinum artists, from Bonnie Raitt to Carlos Santana and has shared the stage with musical legends including Stevie Wonder and Yusuf / Cat Stevens, to name a few.
+His politicized rockumentary films (including, America’s Last Frontier, Hidden Medicine, and Makoce Wakan) broadcast on VH1, Sundance TV, and SABC Africa, catapulted him into an arena of his own making.
+Robby has received multiple awards and cultural honors in acknowledgment of his work from The National Congress Of American Indians and The United Nations to the industry’s prestigious Cable Ace-Award and Gold and Platinum Records.

 Maintaining a traditional life, keeping the centuries-old customs of the Taos Pueblo people, Mirabal has been described as a Native American “Renaissance man & musician, composer, painter, master craftsman, poet, actor, screenwriter, horseman and farmer”.